 How can Camp Erin be offered at no charge?

 Camp Erin is offered free of charge to participants thanks to a start-up grant from The Moyer Foundation.
-Support from donors is crucial to the growth of Camp Erin in the Portland area to ensure the camp's future in perpetuity.
+Support from donors is crucial to the growth of Camp Erin in the Portland area to ensure the camp's future.
 The camp is named after Erin Metcalf, a teenage patient of Providence Hospice of Everett, Wash.
 Erin's dream was to attend spring training with the Seattle Mariners baseball team, and through the Make-A-Wish Foundation, her wish was granted.

 She developed a special friendship in 1998 with Mariners pitcher Jamie Moyer and his wife, Karen.
 After 17-year-old Erin died of liver cancer in 2000, Karen and Jamie suggested creating a grief camp for children as an appropriate tribute to Erin.
 Camp Erin has locations in the Portland area and in Washington, Idaho, California and Arizona.
 It continues to grow.